Most of India’s prime ministers were ‘accidental’; Why just pick Manmohan?

 Modi not an accidental PM

 Vajpayee lost the Lok Sabha election in 2004 and Manmohan ruled for the next decade till Narendra Modi won a massive mandate in 2014.
+However, one must also remember that Singh was not an accidental prime minister in 2009 when the party had contested the general election with him to the fore.
 Modi was the BJP's prime ministerial candidate much ahead of the election and hence was not accidental.